thisisishara/rasa-nlg-channel-issue-reproduce/README.md

 rasa run --enable-api --cors "*"
 ```

-- To reproduce the default nlg behaviour/bug, run the official NLG server available in the Rasa repository, in a separate terminal instance.
+- To reproduce the default NLG behavior/bug, run the official NLG server available in the Rasa repository, in a separate terminal instance.
 DO NOT forget to attach the domain file via the -d argument.
 ```shell
 cd {path_to_cloned_repo}/nlg
 python nlg_server.py -d ../bot/domain.yml
 ```

-- Open up a API testing utility such as postman, or simply use a different python script to send a POST request to the rasa server.
-The request should look like this if you're using python.
+- Open up an API testing utility such as Postman, or simply use a different Python script to send a POST request to the rasa server.
+The request should look like this if you're using Python.
 ```python
 import requests
 import json